zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/timeout-expired.md

 {% include template-example.html %}
 {% highlight csharp %}
 // Oops!
-The specified timeout may be a little bit to low! bulkCopyTimeout = 1;
+The specified bulkCopyTimeout value is to low! bulkCopyTimeout = 1;

 using (var connection = new SqlConnection(My.Config.ConnectionStrings.BulkOperations))